Drug Court in Tampa, FL

 If you were charged with a drug crime in Hillsborough County, then you might be eligible for the drug court diversion program in the Thirteenth Judicial Circuit in Tampa, FL.
 If you complete the program, your charges might be dropped completely.

-Section 948.08, Florida Statutes, establishes various pretrial intervention programs within the State.
+Section 948.08, Florida Statutes, establishes various pretrial intervention programs within the State of Florida.
 To be eligible for admission into a drug court program under § 948.08(6)(a), Fla.
 Stat., the statute provides that a defendant must:

 - be identified as having a substance abuse problem or charged with purchase or possession or other specified crimes;